Joins (CX)

 Auxiliary joins let you join multiple sources with the same join condition.
 Thus, they are useful when you want to create multiple, overlapping joins using the same data sources.

 Earlier, we talked about how left outer joins work with 2 sources: a right source and a left source.
-Auxiliary joins let you set multiple left sources for the same right source in a join.
+Auxiliary joins let you set multiple right sources for the same left source in a join.

 Example of an Auxiliary Join

-Let’s say you have a database of store locations, with names linked to IDs.
-You have 2 years of surveys where you collect feedback on your stores.
-In the example below, we’ll find the satisfaction rating and customer ID for 2020 and 2021, and link them to a location name.
+Let’s say you have a database of customers, with names linked to IDs.
+You have 2 years of surveys where you collect customer feedback.
+In the example below, we’ll find the satisfaction rating and customer’s name for feedback submitted in 2020 and 2021.

 Customer Feedback 2020 (Right Source)